Quotes from

 University, interviewed minors in juvenile and adult facilities in

-Florida, she concluded that youths in prison "spent much of their time
+Florida, she concluded that youths in prison "spent much of their

 talking to more skilled and experienced offenders who taught them new